bytescout/pdf-co-api-samples/PDF To XML API/PHP/Convert PDF To XML From Uploaded File/README.md

-## How to convert PDF to XML from uploaded file for PDF to XML API in PHP and PDF.co Web API

-### See how to convert PDF to XML from uploaded file to have PDF to XML API in PHP

-Today we will explain the steps and algorithm of how to convert PDF to XML from uploaded file and how to make it work in your application.
-PDF.co Web API helps with PDF to XML API in PHP.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## How to convert PDF to XML from uploaded file for PDF to XML API in PHP with PDF.co Web API What is PDF.co Web API?
+It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-PHP code samples for PHP developers help to speed up the application's code writing when using PDF.co Web API.
-For implimentation of this functionality, please copy and paste code below into your app using code editor.
-Then compile and run your app.
-Enjoy writing a code with ready-to-use sample PHP codes to add PDF to XML API functions using PDF.co Web API in PHP.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.

 ## REQUEST FREE TECH SUPPORT